Loader gif

 For tax purposes, sole proprietors report business income and losses on their personal tax return using Schedule C. This is called pass-through taxation.

 Single-member LLCs also report business income and expenses on Schedule C of their personal tax return.
-However, if you expand to a multi-member LLC, the IRS allows you to choose to be taxed as a partnership or corporation.
+However, if you expand to a multi-member LLC, the allows you to choose to be taxed as a partnership or corporation.
 These business types come with their own unique business tax forms like Form 1120 for C corporations, Form 1120-S for S corporations, and Form 1065 for partnerships.
 Business tax returns can also have different tax filing deadlines depending on how they are structured.

 From a legal standpoint, one of the primary reasons for forming an LLC is the limited liability protection it offers.
 This protection means that, in most cases, the personal assets of LLC members are shielded from business debts and legal liabilities, giving you peace of mind and asset protection.